 Our mission springs from the interests, motivations and methodologies of contemporary curatorial practice, foregrounding critical inquiry, collaboration, and experimentation in making new connections between artists, art forms, ideas, images, objects, environments, and audiences.
 In providing an open platform for the support and presentation of research, development, writing, design, and production of exhibitions and other curatorial projects, Critical Distance seeks to stimulate curiosity, conversation, and critical thinking on contemporary culture and the act of curating itself through the lenses of collecting, organizing, displaying, and viewing or experiencing.

-Part gallery and publisher, part professional organization, part advocacy: CDCC is a hybrid organization that pursues multiple interrelated objectives, including:
+Part gallery and publisher, part professional community and network: CDCC is a hybrid organization that pursues multiple interrelated objectives, including:

 CRITICAL CURATING, COMPELLING PROGRAMMING

 To produce a wide-ranging annual program of exhibitions and projects supported by the production of original publications, editions, and related events